c410-f3r/wtx/wtx-docs/src/web-socket/README.md

 Although not officially endorsed, the `no-masking` parameter described at <https://datatracker.ietf.org/doc/html/draft-damjanovic-websockets-nomasking-02> is supported to increase performance.
 If such a thing is not desirable, please make sure to check the handshake parameters to avoid accidental scenarios.

-To make everything work as intended both partys, client and server, need to implement this feature.
+To make everything work as intended both parties, client and server, need to implement this feature.
 For example, web browser won't stop masking frames.

 ## Client Example